 Media Queries

 Every presentation made for the browser (web presentation) in today's world, can be seen through millions of different devices (if the presentation is lucky) with different dimensions (in any case).
-So while Web presentation is making, responsiveness is always in mind.
+So while the Web presentation is in progress, responsiveness is always in mind.

 About